YosysHQ/nextpnr/docs/faq.md

 ### Arachne-PNR does X better!

-If you have a use case which prevents you from switching to nextpnr from Arachne, we want to hear about it!
-Please create an issue following the [Arachne-PNR regression template]() and we will do our best to solve the problem!
+If you have a use case which prevents you from switching to nextpnr from arachne, we want to hear about it!
+Please create an issue and we will do our best to solve the problem!

-We want nextpnr to be a suitable replacement for anyone who is currently a user of Arachne.
+We want nextpnr to be a suitable replacement for anyone who is currently a user of arachne-pnr.

 ### Why are you not just contributing to [Verilog to Routing](https://verilogtorouting.org)?